mnot/redbot/redbot/message/headers/README.md

    `regex` is evaluated with `re.VERBOSE`, and already has start and end anchors, as well as whitespace trimming; see the code for details.

-   See _http_syntax.py_ for some handy pre-defined regexen, based upon the HTTP ABNF.
+   See _message.http_syntax.py_ for some handy pre-defined regexen, based upon the HTTP ABNF.

 * `RequestHeader` assures that the header is only used in requests.